JinhuoLiang/Seismic3D/README.md

-# Seismic3D Usage Guide
+# Seismic3D Usage

 This JavaScript project demonstrates how to use OpenGL based WebGL library Three.JS to visualize 3D seismic data (one cube, one in-line slice, one cross-line slice and one z-plane slice) on the web.
 To test it, open ./Seismic3D/index.html from the browser.
-Please note that WebGL has stronger restrictions for loading images which means you need to install a web server in order to see images from this project.
+Please note that WebGL has stronger restrictions for loading images which means that a web server needs to be installed in order to see images from this project (for most browser).
 For more details, see

    https://webglfundamentals.org/webgl/lessons/webgl-setup-and-installation.html

-Fortunately, I can see all images when using Microsoft's Edge on a Windows 10 machine.
+However, the web page was tested using Microsoft's Edge on a Windows 10 machine and no web server was needed (See the screenshot in the Images directory).

 The project supports the followings features: